 While the future value FV is an exponential growth, the present value PV is the inverse, an exponential decline[1].
 Therefore, when the interest rate ri is same as the discount rate rd, then the present value of an interest earning balance remains constant through time.

+Time value of money is the basis for the pricing of a multitude of consumer credit, retirement savings and retail banking services.
 For instance, the pricing of annuities is an application of discounting to present value.
 Though most textbook examples assume the equality of investment interest ri and discount interest rd, they almost always differ in retail banking.
 Just compare offers on high interest savings accounts and mortgages to see this.

 Time Value versus Real Value